 In addition to providing legal services for her clients, Jennifer has been a Lecturer-in-Law at the University of California, Davis School of Law, and has lectured on topics related to patent law at the University of California College of the Law, San Francisco and Santa Clara University School of Law.
-She is also a member of the faculty at the Practising Law Institute, and co-chair of the annual Fundamentals of Patent Prosecution boot camp.
+She also was a member of the faculty at the Practising Law Institute, and co-chair of the annual Fundamentals of Patent Prosecution boot camp for over a decade.

-During law school Jennifer was awarded the faculty-selected Mabie Award for Outstanding Graduate, was peer-selected Graduating Student of the Year and served as editor-in-chief of the Santa Clara Law Review.
+During law school Jennifer was editor-in-chief of the Santa Clara Law Review, and upon graduation was awarded both the faculty-selected Mabie Award for Outstanding Graduate and the peer-selected Graduating Student of the Year.

-Prior to rejoining Fenwick, Jennifer was general counsel with Apercen Partners, serving as sole counsel for seven entities spanning a breadth of legal issues, including IP, employment, contract, securities, tax and general compliance matters.
+Prior to rejoining Fenwick, Jennifer was general counsel with Apercen Partners LLC, serving as sole counsel for seven entities spanning a breadth of legal issues, including IP, employment, contract, securities, tax, and general compliance matters.